github/docs/content/apps/creating-github-apps/creating-github-apps/rate-limits-for-github-apps.md

 ## User-to-server requests

 {% data variables.product.prodname_github_apps %} and {% data variables.product.prodname_oauth_apps %} can also act on behalf of a user, making user-to-server requests after the user authorizes the app.
-For more information, see "[Authorizing {% data variables.product.prodname_github_apps %}](/authentication/keeping-your-account-and-data-secure/authorizing-github-apps)" and "[Authorizing {% data variables.product.prodname_oauth_apps %}](/authentication/keeping-your-account-and-data-secure/authorizing-oauth-apps)."
+For more information, see "[AUTOTITLE](/apps/using-github-apps/authorizing-github-apps)" and "[AUTOTITLE](/apps/oauth-apps/using-oauth-apps/authorizing-oauth-apps)."

 User-to-server requests from {% data variables.product.prodname_oauth_apps %} are authenticated with an OAuth token.
 User-to-server requests from {% data variables.product.prodname_github_apps %} are authenticated with either an OAuth token or an expiring user access token.
-For more information, see "[Identifying and authorizing users for {% data variables.product.prodname_github_apps %}](/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps#identifying-and-authorizing-users-for-github-apps)" and "[Authorizing {% data variables.product.prodname_oauth_apps %}](/developers/apps/building-oauth-apps/authorizing-oauth-apps)."
+For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/identifying-and-authorizing-users-for-github-apps#identifying-and-authorizing-users-for-github-apps)" and "[AUTOTITLE](/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps)."

 {% ifversion fpt or ghec %}